 Nechronica is a very difficult game to describe.
-It's not that I can't tell you what it's about but rather that, in doing so, I will paint an inaccurate picture of the game.
-It is a lot like Neon Genesis Evangelion; I could describe that story as an invasion by bizarre Kaiju-sized alien that the Earth attempts to repel using Giant Robots developed from the body of one of the first alien to crash on our world.
-I am both correct in that description and not even close to scratching the surface of what Evangelion is about.
+It's not that I can't tell you what it's about but rather that in doing so I will paint an inaccurate picture of the game.
+It reminds me of trying to explain Neon Genesis Evangelion; I could tell you the story is a classic alien invasion by bizarre Kaiju-sized monsters and that the Earth attempts to repel them using Giant Robots.
+The robots are developed from the body of the first of these aliens to crash on our world.
+The is both a completely accurate description and not even close to scratching the surface of what Evangelion is about.

 In a post-apocalyptic world of damnation and ruin, mysterious Necromancers animate the dead bodies of girls to battle other such minions of other Necromancers.
 These doll-like Zombies are often cobbled together from multiple people 'Frankenstein'-style and may have mismatched parts.
-Additionally, when one zombie beats another, they may take a part of the defeated and use it to upgrade themselves going forward.
+Additionally, when one zombie beats another they may take a part of the defeated and use it to upgrade themselves going forward.
 Often inorganic matter is incorporated into these bodies as well, from plastic skin armor to machine guns for legs.

 Sounds fun, no?
 Ahem...

 I'll be honest, this is both too grim for me and absolutely fascinating.
 I would love to run it or play it just once to understand it better.
-It really feeds my desire for esoteric, high concept genre gaming.
+It really feeds my desire for the esoteric, high concept genre gaming at its wildest.

 An unofficial fan translation of the game can be found online.